CristiPriciu/Weather-Energy/README.md

 This is my first C# project.
 Download and check out the code in Microsoft Visual Studio.

-The program starts with a executable file located in:

-Energy Wheater 2\Energy Wheater 2\bin\Debug\Energy Wheather 2.exe
+Start with Energy Wheather 2.exe